 The custom user ID can be:

 Do not use a volatile id or the anonymous user ID coming from another marketing tool as a custom user ID.
-Batch already generates an anonymous id for every install called the installation ID.
+Batch already generates an anonymous ID for every installation called the installation ID.
 You can easily collect it on your end (see more here).

 Why should I share a custom user ID with Batch?